 - if you have to register your car but you fail to do so on time

 - if you don't pay the relevant taxes

-- if you drive with a number plate from another EU country without a proof of residency and a valid roadworthiness test.
+- if you drive with a number plate from another EU country without a proof of normal residence in another EU country and a valid roadworthiness test.

 You can check the exact rules that apply to car registration in the country you are moving to on the websites of the national authorities:

 Students that reside in another Member State for the sole purpose of pursuing their studies and cross-border workers don't usually have to pay car registration and circulation taxes.

 Check the exact rules on car taxes in another EU country that apply to students and cross-border workers.

 If you are a student and you move to another EU country with the sole of pursuing your studies, you can drive your car registered in your home country without having to register it or pay taxes in your new country.
 As a student, you must be enrolled in an educational establishment in that country and be able to provide a valid enrolment certificate.
 If you start working during your studies, however, you will have to register your car in that country.

 Before leaving your home country, you should check the applicable rules in the country where you are going to study.
 You may need to fulfil some administrative formalities or meet certain conditions in order to avoid problems during police checks.